MrVogorip/IntelligentSystems/README.md

 Lab 1

-Intellectual system on example of the game "Life"
+Intellectual system on example of the game "Life".

 Screenshot: